silverstripe/userhelp.silverstripe.org/README.md

 BuildTask command with sake:

 	cd /Sites/userhelp.silverstripe.org/
-	sake dev/tasks/UpdateTask flush=1
+	sake dev/tasks/RefreshMarkdownTask flush=1

 This build task will download / update each module as listed in the `app/_config/docs-repositories.yml` file.
 Running `sake dev/tasks/RebuildLuceneDocsIndex flush=1` will also create a search index and reindex the documentation so that searching works (part of the docsviewer module that uses Lucene search).

-Once the build task has executed and downloaded the latest files, those files are registered along with the module version the folder relates to. through the `app/_config/docsviewer.yml` file.
+Once the build task has executed and downloaded the latest files, those files are registered along with the module version the folder relates to through the `app/_config/docsviewer.yml` file.

 ```yaml